 4. Invest in customer support software

 Investment in better customer support software is essential if you are looking to scale your support team.
 We recommend scaling teams adopt workforce management software as early as possible.
 However, we don’t mean traditional workforce management platforms that monitor, track, and ultimately disillusion employees.
-We’re talking about platform like Dixa that empower employees to excel in their role with powerful features like knowledge base, or customer chat automation tools like intercom.
+We’re talking about platforms like Dixa that empower employees to excel in their role with powerful features like knowledge base, or customer chat automation tools like intercom.

 When tools are used to enable agent empowerment, it has a lasting impact on the happiness of employees, and the successful scaling of the support team as a whole.